sergey-koryshev/idler/README.md

 Language which is used to perform spellcheck is current input language on your PC, and when you change it, the application automatically refreshes results of checking for new input language.

 ## Advanced Features

+### Auto-categorization

+Unlock effortless organization with our app’s auto-categorization feature, designed to save you time and keep you focused.
+As you type a note’s description, the app intelligently analyzes your input and assigns the perfect category in real time.
+This seamless process ensures your notes are organized without any extra effort.
+For your peace of mind, all data processing happens securely on your device, keeping your information private and protected.

+> Currently, the feature is supported only in area to add new note.
+To increase accuracy, keep unused categorized hidden.
+Any change in categories affects NLP model used for auto-categorization, so if anything has changed in category descriptions or visibility, please delete file `IdlerNlpModel.zip` from the app folder and restart it to take all changes in effect.

 ### Reminders